Felix-Rm/Small-Projects/README.md

 # Small-Projects
-This ist a repo for small projects I did.
+This is a repo for small projects I did.
 You can check them out in the [showcase section of my website](https://felix-rm.github.io/Showcase).